liferay/liferay-docs/discover/analytics-cloud/articles/02-touchpoints.markdown

 At the top right of the Visitor Behavior chart is a time period selector, which defaults to *Last 30 Days*.
 Select the time period of the data displayed.
 There are always two trend lines displayed: Selected Period and Previous Period.
 This facilitates comparisons between time periods.
-For example, take Views ove rthe last 30 days.
+For example, take Views over the last 30 days.

 If the Views are dropping over the selected time period, you might be concerned